EMDR Therapy in Denver

 There is a reason for the disconnect between what you know and what you feel…

-…and it doesn’t have to keep being this way.
+…but it doesn’t have to stay that way.

 That’s where EMDR comes in.